2019 World Figure Skating Championships: Medalists

 Medals awarded to the skaters who achieve the highest overall placements in each discipline:

 Small medals awarded to the skaters who achieve the highest short program or rhythm dance placements in each discipline:

 Medals awarded to the skaters who achieve the highest free skating or free dance placements in each discipline:

 Medals by country

 Table of medals for overall placement:

-Table of small medals for placement in the short segment:

-Table of small medals for placement in the free segment:

 Controversy

 Mariah Bell/Lim Eun-soo collision

 During a practice session run-through of American skater Mariah Bell's short program, Bell skated past Korean skater Lim Eun-soo, who was along the baseboards.
 As Bell approached, her toe-pick scraped the back of Lim's left calf, causing a minor injury.
 Bell had right-of-way on the ice at the time due to it being her program run-through.
 Lim's management agency, All That Skate, claimed that the incident was a deliberate attack by Bell on her training teammate in Rafael Arutyunyan's coaching group, while Bell said it was an accident.
 Because Bell's music was playing during practice, she had the right-of-way at the time and Lim should have been aware of where Bell was on the ice.
 ISU released a statement clearing Bell of wrongdoing in the incident.
 U.S. Figure Skating extended an apology to the Korean Skating Union over the incident.